 A: While we do not ask for or allow you to provide your social security number on the loan request form, once you choose a lender, this information will be needed by the lender to receive a credit file from the credit reporting agency.
 Your credit file is required by the lender to process your loan request.

-A: Preferred lenders participating in the Mortgage Services program include top national banks (depository institutions) and mortgage bankers.
+A: Preferred lenders participating in the Mortgage Program include top national banks (depository institutions) and mortgage bankers.
 All lenders go through a rigorous evaluation process before being selected to participate.
 Mortgage brokers, those who do not lend directly to borrowers, are not included in the program.

 A: Because the market and interest rates can increase and decrease so quickly, the rates offered on the website are not considered best and final; however the platform providing this service uses real-time data which reflects a good representation of rates currently available.

 A: Absolutely!
 You are under no obligation to accept a lender’s first offer.
-However, participating lenders on Mortgage Services are held to very strict pricing and fee standards which limit their ability to negotiate a lower fee or rate.
+However, participating lenders on the Mortgage Program are held to very strict pricing and fee standards which limit their ability to negotiate a lower fee or rate.

 A: After you have accepted a loan quote, you will need to communicate with the lender directly (via mail, email or phone) to complete the loan process.
 If you have any issues, please feel free to contact a support representative using the “Member Support and Assistance” link.
 You can register your concern and we will respond back promptly, or we will help you work with the lender directly to address your concerns.